JSeam2/Tora-Zilliqa/README.md

  And you can just run the `/Tora-Zilliqa/backend/tests/requset_test.py` to invoke them.

  We also give a example test for the swap request.
-You can run the `/Tora-Zilliqa/backend/tests/swap_user_a_test.py` and `/Tora-Zilliqa/backend/tests/swap_user_b_test.py` to test.
+You can run the `/Tora-Zilliqa/backend/tests/swap_user_a_test.py` and `/Tora-Zilliqa/backend/tests/swap_user_b_test.py` to test. `swap_user_a_test.py` is for the user who wants to exchange some ETHs with ZILs. `swap_user_b_test.py` is for the user who wants to exchange some ZILs with ETHs.
+The detail process is explained in the Section "A swap case" at the end of this README.

 # Tutorial